sanketgautam/Apparate/README.md

 4. Add the driver to your PATH so selenium can find it: add `export PATH=$PATH:/path-to-extracted-file/geckodriver` to your `~/.profile` and then execute `source ~/.profile`

+Test it by re-opening terminal & executing `geckodriver` from another directory.
+If that doesn't works, try using `source ~/.bashrc` in step 4 instead of `source ~/.profile`.

 ## Install Firefox Browser

 Follow these instructions to install firefox [install Firefox 59 to avoid any compatibility issues]